sounkou-bioinfo/builder/README.md

 x <- x + 1
 ```

-Then build with `./builder -input srcr -DDEBUG`.
+Then build with `./builder -input srcr -DDEBUG` to include the `DEBUG` directive in the `output` directory.